TYPO3/Fluid/Documentation/Usage/ViewHelpers.rst

 it in your templates via the namespace alias you used during registration (in this
 example: `foo` is the alias name).

+..  deprecated:: 4.2
+    It was possible to define a namespace in a template and then use it in a referenced partial without redeclaring it in the partial.
+This behavior (inheritance of ViewHelper namespaces) is deprecated and will no longer work in Fluid 5.

 .. _tagbased-viewhelpers:

 Tag-based ViewHelpers